meric/leftry/README.md

 ## Caveats ##

-1. Only `factor` can have `any` as children.
+The current implementation does not enforce the following rules properly.

-2. A `span` must have more than one child.
+1. A `span` must have more than one child.
-3. In a left recursion alternative, only the first element may be the left-recurring non-terminal.
+2. In a left recursion alternative, only the first element may be the left-recurring non-terminal.
 There cannot be more than one consecutive left-recurring non-terminal.